hasura/graphql-engine/docs/graphql/manual/auth/authentication/unauthenticated-access.rst

 on setting this flag/env var.

 This role can then be used to define the permissions for unauthenticated users as described in :doc:`../authorization/index`.
-A guide on setting up unauthenticated user permissions can be found :ref:`here <anonymous_users_example>`
+A guide on setting up unauthenticated user permissions can be found :ref:`here <anonymous_users_example>`.

 How it works
 ------------